Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 I nodded.

 Liam exhaled hard.
 “I’m sorry, Em.
 None of that should’ve happened.
 But I still don’t think we should add another song to the album.
-Especially not some throwaway lusty track.
-You literally kicked my arse over Dream Girl, and now Henry Mac asks for a smutty song and suddenly you’re fine with it?”
+Especially not some throwaway lust track.
+You literally kicked my arse over Dream Girl, and now Henry Mac asks for some vapid sex track, and suddenly you’re on board?”?”

 “Agreed,” Dan said immediately.